TimMacrae/movie-gallery/README.md

     docker ps
 ```

-### You can now connect with mongo compas or mongo shell
+### You can now connect with Mongo Compas or Mongo Shell

 ```bash
 Compas: mongodb://localhost:27017